Alpine Lakes Viewpoint

 This route is one of many ways to get to a viewpoint of the alpine lakes.
-If water levels are low, you can also cross the Klondike River from the territorial government campsite and head up any of the ridges visible from the campsite.
+Alternatively, if water levels are low, you can also cross the North Klondike River from the actual campground and head up any of the ridges visible from the campground.

 Once above the second cliff of rocks, you will leave the bushwhacking behind and start a nice ridge walk.
-The ridge has a few bouldery sections at the beginning.
+The ridge has a few sections with boulders at the beginning.
 Make your way up the ridge, aiming for a low saddle directly to the south of the rocky peak above.

 When you reach the saddle below the rocky peak, you will see a large alpine plateau and cliffs to the northwest.
-Caribou have been spotted on this plateau in the past.
-Walk directly across the plateau, aiming for the low point on the ridge in front of you, to the left of a larger peak.
+Walk directly across the plateau, aiming for another saddle on the ridge in front of you, to the left of a larger peak.
 When you are on the saddle, turn south (left) and walk out to a rocky outcrop where you can get a good view of the beautiful alpine lakes nestled below.

-You can follow the same route back down, or you can walk down one ofthe northeast ridges which overlook the territorial campground.
-If you descend one of these ridges, you will have to cross the Klondike River just before you reach the campsite.
+You can follow the same route back down, or you can walk down one of the northeast ridges which overlook the Tombstone Campground.
+If you descend one of these ridges, you will have to cross the North Klondike River just before you reach the campground.